-Wondering what a Heir Search or Estate Settlement might be?
+Wondering what a Heir Search Services or Estate Settlement might be?

-Heir research or probate research is usually performed at times when someone dies without a will, although there are times when someone dies with a will, but the probate laws of the State require that all known heirs of the deceased be identified.
+Heir research or an estate settlement is usually performed at times when someone dies without a will, although there are times when someone dies with a will, but the heir laws of the State require that all known heirs of the deceased be identified.

-Whether or not heir research is required is determined by the Probate Laws of the State.
+Whether or not heir search is required is determined by the Laws of the State.